 The Trust assesses whether the credit risk on a financial asset has increased significantly on an individual or collective basis.
-For the purposes of a collective evaluation of impairment, essed on the basis of shared credit risk characteristics, taking into account instrument type, credit risk ratings, date of initial recognition, remaining term to maturity, geographical location of the borrower and other relevant factors.
+For the purposes of a collective evaluation of impairment, financial assets are assessed on the basis of shared credit risk characteristics, taking into account instrument type, credit risk ratings, date of initial recognition, remaining term to maturity, geographical location of the borrower and other relevant factors.